Spin-Ruijsenaars, q-deformed Haldane-Shastry and Macdonald polynomials: Overview and main results

 Any vector in the $M$-particle sector of $\widetilde{\mathcal{H}}$ is determined by a single polynomial.
 Several explicit descriptions are available in the literature, cf.~e.g.~\cite{DZ_05a,DZ_05b,KP_07,dGP_10}.
-We will use the following characterisation in terms of the coordinate basis (see Proposition~\ref{prop:physical_vectors} in \textsection\ref{s:spin_Ruijsenaars_pol})
+We will use the following characterisation in terms of the coordinate basis, which explains the significance of the simple component.

-\begin{proposition}[cf.~\cite{RSZ_07}] Physical vectors are determined by a polynomial that is symmetric separately in $z_1,\To,z_M$ and $z_{M+1},\To,z_N$: